nononovak/otwadvent2019-ctfwriteup/day18_impressive_sudoku.md

 root@2b94168a6ea8:/day18#
 ```

-Now, all I needed to do was have those two values in my sudoku, and create the rest of the square to not touch any other sensitive memory addresses (and cause something like a segfault).
+Now, all I needed to do was have those two values in my sudoku and create the rest of the square so that the other diagonal addresses (and writes in the `scorer` loop) do not touch any other sensitive memory addresses and cause something like a segfault.

-## The math
+## The Math

-As the category for this sudoku alluded to, there was not some math to dig into.
+As the category for this sudoku alluded to, there was some math to dig into.
 The only check on the sudoku is that the product and sum of each row, column, and 3x3 grid come to 45 and 362880 respectively.
-To simplify the problem, if we can create one row with our two target values, several low-value integers, and then some other values, then we should be able to pass these two checks and also not attempt to access we shouldn't when computiing the "solver" array.
+To simplify the problem, if I tried to create one row with our two target values, several low-value integers, and some other "unsafe" values - to be solved with "math" ;) Using this one solution row, we can fill in a sudoku that matches the `check()` constraints and doesn't cause any memory access errors.

-To simplify the problem, I decided that I would create a row with my two target values, a bunch of "1"s, and then two "bad" values that would fix the math for the check function, but not appear on the diagonal.
-With one row in hand, I could make sure that the nine values from that row occurred in each row, column, and 3x3 grid while at the same time making sure that values I didn't like wouldn't appear on the diagonal.

-I also chose two variable values because the problem boiled down to two equations (multiply & addition), and two unknowns.
+The two "unsafe" values were chosen based on the math reducing to two equations (multiply & addition) and two unknowns.
 In retrospect, I probably could have just run an exhaust on all 2^32 possibilities, but I went the difficult route of solving a quadratic equation modulo 2^32.
-The math is a little lengthy to describe here, but you can read it in my [solver script](./solutions/day18_solver.py).
+The math is a little lengthy to describe here, but you can read it in my [python script](./solutions/day18_solver.py).

 Running the script in total outputs my sudoku, and then piping the result to the service gives the flag: